Bias Rating: LEFT-CENTER

 In 2017, a USA Today editorial published a rebuke of a Trump tweet: “Will Trump’s lows ever hit rock bottom?”

 “Lightweight Senator Kirsten Gillibrand, a total flunky for Chuck Schumer and someone who would come to my office “begging” for campaign contributions not so long ago (and would do anything for them), is now in the ring fighting against Trump.
 Very disloyal to Bill & Crooked-USED!” ~ Donald Trump

 In review, USA Today publishes stories with emotionally loaded headlines such as “President Trump’s 2017 performance review, from Putin with love.”
-USA Today also publishes opposite view articles such as “Democrats, it’s time for you to dump Hillary Clinton.”
-USA Today states they pair editorials with opposing views, however in our review we found more editorials slightly favored the left through wording and story selection.
+USA Today also publishes opposite-view articles such as “Democrats, it’s time for you to dump Hillary Clinton.”
+USA Today states they pair editorials with opposing views; however, we found more editorials slightly favored the left through wording and story selection in our review.

-In June of 2018, with the hope of providing balance to readers, USA Today launched a conservative newsletter geared toward the heartland of the United States.
+In June of 2018, to provide balance to readers, USA Today launched a conservative newsletter geared toward the United States’ heartland.

 When it comes to reporting straight news, USA Today always uses proper sources such as Associated Press, Slate, New York Times, Politifact, The Hill, and ABC News.
 Further, straight news reporting is written with minimally loaded words and tends to cover both sides of issues.

-Overall, we rate USA Today Left-Center Biased based on editorial positions that slightly favor the left and factually high due to proper sourcing.
-(7/10/2016) Updated (M. Huitsing 7/9/2018)
+Overall, we rate USA Today Left-Center Biased based on editorial positions that slightly favor the left.
+We also rate them Mostly Factual for factual reporting due to editors missing fabricated stories in the past.
+(7/10/2016) Updated (M. Huitsing 06/17/2022)